 Professional Support

-Both Guides and Providers are part of a growing network of professionals who believe that how we say goodbye matters.
+Both Guides and Sponsors are part of a growing network of professionals who believe that how we say goodbye matters.
+That families deserve support before the hardest moments, not just after.
+And that meeting families where they are, not where the industry wishes they were, is the only way to genuinely serve them.

-If your work brings you alongside families navigating loss, the certification program may be a natural fit.
+If your work brings you alongside families navigating loss, this program may be a natural fit.
 Learn how the framework works and what the process involves.

 Read the story behind the framework